icetlab/icetlab.github.io/_projects/cloudbenchmarking.md

 <p>For benchmarking serverless systems, we are a member of and collaborate extensively with the <a href="https://research.spec.org">SPEC Research Group</a>, a worldwide research collaboration under the umbrella of the  Standard Performance Evaluation Corporation (<a href="https://spec.org">SPEC</a>), a non-profit consortium that is responsible for most state-of-the-art benchmarks that computer systems are compared with.</p>

+<p>We are currently working on a toolkit for benchmarking serverless applications, along with an empirical study of AWS Lambda performance.
+More details about this work will be added soon!</p>

 **Contacts:**

 [Dr. Joel Scheuner](https://joelscheuner.com)